JulioCz36/JulioCz36/README.md

 ###

 <p align="left">
-🎮 Aspiring Game Developer from Argentina, passionate about creating gameplay systems, enemy AI, UI and animations.
+🎮 Game Developer in training, creating playable experiences from design to programming and art.

-💻 Currently studying Computer Science Engineering and Video Game Design & Programming.
+I'm currently studying Computer Science Engineering and Video Game Design and Programming.
+I'm passionate about bringing ideas to life, programming game mechanics, enemy systems, interfaces, and animations.

-✨ I love rapid prototyping, experimenting and polishing every detail to enhance player experience.

-🚀 Open to Junior/Trainee Game Developer opportunities!
+I have experience creating games with object-oriented programming, data structures, and gameplay logic.
+I also enjoy designing and pixelating assets that complement the gameplay, achieving a coherent visual identity for each project.

+I firmly believe in the value of rapid prototyping and constant learning.
+I like to experiment, improve, and always strive to ensure that the player feels that every detail is designed to entertain or surprise.

+📌 I'm currently open to opportunities as a Junior or Trainee Game Developer (Argentina, GMT-3) and eager to join teams that value creativity, collaboration, and continuous growth.

 </p>

 ###